achardon/brewery-hop/NOTES.md

     ],

 # Outstanding questions:
-TO DO: there is a lot rendering happening with breweries because all reviews are being fetched before needing them.
-Need to change to only fetch when user wants to see them!

 How to use state to get user in the components I need.
 Do I need to run a useEffect to get user in every component?
 Is this more efficient (using redux) than just running the useEffect once and passing the user to each component?